IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/collection-search-results.md

-# Content Creator: How to improve your collections search results
+# Content Creator: How to Improve Your Collections Search Results

 Scenario: